 Grandparenting: Bonding with Grandchildren

-Grandparent Activities to do with Infants and Toddlers
+Grandparent Activities for Infants and Toddlers

 Grandparent Activities for Preschoolers

-Grandparent Activities for School-Agers
+Grandparent Activities for School-Age Children

-- Try putting a jigsaw puzzle together.
+- Working on a puzzle

 - Your mom or dad was a blessing when you returned from maternity leave – providing excellent care for your child in a way that only grandparents can.
 But you may not have that level of support forever.
 Consider the benefits of an early childhood education program and how you can smoothly transition your whole family when it’s time.

 - Whether your parents live close by, your spouse’s parents live out of state or some combination of both – it can be tricky to ensure that everyone feels included in your child’s life.
 Discover three tips for balancing time with both sets of grandparents.